Calvinkim4/Haggle/README.md

 HTML/CSS, REACT, EXPRESS

 # User Stories
-user- Jack Ma <br/>
+User- Jack Ma <br/>
-why he's using app- Jack wants to buy a certain type of shoe but does not have money.
+Why he's using app- Jack wants to buy a certain type of shoe but does not have money.
 He checks the app and finds what he is looking for.
 He requests a trade for the shoes by offering his car.
 The other user responds with a confirmation, rejection, or a different offer.

 # MVP
 -user can post items <br/>